voxpupuli/voxpupuli.github.io/privacy-policy/index.md

 ### You can choose not to provide us with personal data

-Using a VPN, Tor, or other IP/UserAgent masking servers will not affect your use of the project website as it is entirely static.
+Using a VPN, or other IP/UserAgent masking servers will not affect your use of the project website as it is entirely static, however Tor may not work due to [CloudFlare](https://cloudflare.com) blocking Tor communication.

 ### Your accounts on our services